brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-20-it-geeks-entrepreneurs-or-drones.md

----
-layout: post
-title: IT Geeks - Entrepreneurs or Drones?
+# IT Geeks - Entrepreneurs or Drones?
----

 As we slowly climb out of a global recession the idea of being a corporate drone is becoming less appealing.
 The truth is that somewhere between 7.2 to 8 million people lost their corporate-level job, most which were from large companies.